tangshuang/tyshemo/docs/model.md

 **patch**

-Unlike `restore`, `patch` will not rebuild all properties, it will only patch given propeties.
+Unlike `restore`, `patch` will not set all properties, it will only patch given propeties.
 For example:

 ```js
 class Some extends Model {